conmaol/gadelica/grammar/nouns/grammatical-dependents/bare-nouns.md

 >
 > `Bha a chasan mu dheireadh cho luath ri casan féidh.` ‘His feet were as swift as a deer’s feet.’

-Three of the common nouns here are bare – dative masculine `loch` ‘a lake’, nominative feminine `urchair` ‘a shot, a stone’, and genitive masculine `féidh` ‘a deer’.
+Three of the common nouns here are bare:
+- the dative masculine noun `loch` ‘a lake’ (which is the complement of the preposition `air` ‘on’)
+- the nominative feminine noun `urchair` ‘a stone’ (which is the object of the verb `thilg` ‘threw’)
+- the genitive masculine noun `féidh` ‘a deer’ (which is the specifier of the noun `casan` ‘feet’)

 ----